Substra/substra-chaincode/README.md

-**This repository is inactive.**
+**This repository is deprecated.**

-The Substra project is under active development as a closed-source solution.
-There are ongoing strategic discussions regarding the possibility of open-sourcing newer versions, but no conclusion has been reached yet.
+The chaincode component is now part of [substra/orchestrator](https://github.com/Substra/orchestrator).

 ---